ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

 $ mbed test -m K64F -t GCC_ARM -n TESTS-functional-test1,TESTS-functional-test2
 ```

 You can use the wildcard character `*` to run a group of tests that share a common prefix without specifying each test individually.
-For instance, if you only want to run the three tests `TESTS-functional-test1`, `TESTS-functional-test2` and `TESTS-functional-test3`, but you have other tests in your project, you can run:
+For instance, if you only want to run the three tests, `TESTS-functional-test1`, `TESTS-functional-test2` and `TESTS-functional-test3`, but you have other tests in your project, you can run:

 ```
 $ mbed test -m NUCLEO_F429ZI -t GCC_ARM -n TESTS-functional*